masonmem/data-structure-practice-c/README.md

 # Data Structure Practice

-This project was inspired by @jwasham's project jwasham/practice-c.
+This project was inspired by [@jwasham's](https://github.com/jwasham) project [practice-c](https://github.com/jwasham/practice-c).
 I used some of his function headers and initial implementations for the Array library to kickstart my project, but I'm implementing on my own as I go.

 This is a playground for practicing data structures.
 I plan to implement each data structure from scratch as a library.
 I'll possibly add functions that do "cool tricks."
 I'll revisit my implementations over time to try to improve performance.
 Here's the list of what I plan to implement, and you can see progress so far.